 Americans spend $112 billion in psoriasis costs a year.
 Casey Nilsson discusses the price of treatment, health insurance reforms, and how to control the costs.

-The right treatment for psoriatic arthritis and rheumatoid arthritis begins with a correct diagnosis.
-Here are some ways you can tell the two conditions apart.
+The right treatment for psoriatic arthritis and rheumatoid arthritis begins with a diagnosis.
+Here's how you can tell these two conditions apart.